Skip to Main Content

 • Research Capture tools

-• Research can be captured by using software tools such as Zotero.
-The University of Waterloo Library provides support to Zotero.
+• Research can be captured by using software tools.
+The University of Waterloo Library provides support to one such tool, Zotero.

-• Alternatively, capture your research quickly and easily by looking for a cite button (often represented by a " mark) in Omni and other databases.
-Before using a citation supplied in this way in a note or bibliography, check the formatting using the quick guide.
-Example:
+• Alternatively, capture your research quickly and easily by looking for a cite button in Omni or other databases.
+Before using a citation supplied in this way, check the formatting for accuracy.
+Below is an image of the research capture tools available in Omni:

 Chicago Citation